A foundational approach to the Lie theory for fractional order partial differential equations: Introduction

 \section{Introduction}

-The purpose of this paper is to provide a general analytic framework for the construction of exact solutions of fractional partial differential equations (\textsc{fpde}s).
-The study of such equations has an intriguing history, dating back to XIX century \cite{samko,kilbas}, with the works of Abel in classical mechanics, Riemann, Liouville, etc. In the last decade, there was a resurgence of interest in \textsc{fde}s, since these equations have been recognized as fundamental not only in pure mathematics, but also in statistical mechanics, economics, social sciences, for their manifold applications especially in the description of nonlinear phenomena like anomalous diffusion.
+The purpose of this paper is to provide a general analytic framework for the construction of exact solutions of fractional partial differential equations (\textsc{fpde}s) by means of symmetry techniques.
+The study of \textsc{fpde}s has an intriguing history, dating back to XIX century, with the works of Abel, Riemann, Liouville, and many other mathematicians \cite{Ross1977}.
+In the last decades, there has been a resurgence of interest in \textsc{fpde}s, since these equations have been recognized as fundamental not only in pure mathematics, but also in statistical mechanics \cite{Barkai2000,Mandelbrot1968,Metzler1999}, economics \cite{Scalas2000}, engineering \cite{Sabatier2007}, and many other fields, for their manifold applications.
 Consequently, the search for exact solutions of both stationary and evolution \textsc{fpde}s is of great relevance.
 Although many analytic approaches have been largely (but not exhaustively) investigated, the determination of algebraic and geometric methods for the study of \textsc{fpde}s is essentially an open problem.

-Concerning group-theoretical methods, in \cite{BL} the invariance of a fractional diffusion equation under scaling transformations was first noticed.
-Subsequently, in \cite{gazizov2009,gazizov2011,LST} an extension of the Lie approach for standard differential equations to the case of \textsc{fpde}s was proposed.
-However, in these works, only the case of equations involving fractional derivatives with respect to a single independent variable has been analyzed, keeping the other ones as integer order derivatives.

-Nowadays, several purely computational studies about symmetries of fractional order differential equations can be found in the literature.
-Nevertheless, to our knowledge a complete and rigorous mathematical theory is essentially lacking.
+Concerning group-theoretical methods, in Ref.~\cite{BL} the invariance of a fractional diffusion equation under scaling transformations was established.
+Subsequently, in Refs.~\cite{gazizov2009,gazizov2011,LST} an extension of the Lie approach for standard differential equations to the case of \textsc{fpde}s was proposed.
+Inspired by these preliminary results, group theoretical methods have been very recently applied, for example, to fractional versions of the Harry--Dym equation \cite{Huang2014} and of the Burgers equation \cite{Wang2016}.
+A more general analysis of symmetries of time fractional evolution equations can be found in Ref.~\cite{Huang2015}.
+In all these works, only the case of equations involving fractional derivatives with respect to a single independent variable (typically the time variable) has been analyzed, keeping the other derivatives of integer order.
+The interest in group theoretical methods is based on the fact that, in the case of standard partial differential equations (\textsc{pde}s), the theory of Lie symmetries represents one of the most effective tools for the determination of classes of analytic solutions \cite{bluman,ibragimov1985,olver,vinogradovsymmetries}.
+Since the crucial observation, due to G.~Birkhoff, of the potential relevance of Lie theory in the study of the equations of fluid dynamics, in the middle of the XX century an impressive body of literature has been produced on the applications of symmetries to both linear and nonlinear problems.
+Lie theory for \textsc{pde}s is still a flourishing research area.
+Nevertheless, to our knowledge, a complete and rigorous mathematical theory for the case of \textsc{fpde}s is essentially lacking.